 I've been on a spending spree lately.
 First I bought the Sony 50mm, then I bought the Rokinon 50mm, and now I've got the Zeiss Batis 85mm!
 It all started with me simply wanting a native Sony lens because all of my Nikon lenses couldn't autofocus.
 Well, the Sony 50mm didn't impress me.
 The Rokinon 50mm is a nice lens, but I just don't really like the focal length, so now I've got the Zeiss 85mm, and it blows the other two away!
-Ok, so this might not really be the best prime lens for Sony cameras as the title says, but it's the best prime lens that I've used so far.
+Ok, so this might not really be the best prime lens for Sony cameras as the title says, but it's the best prime lens that I've used so far and I used for any kind of pictures from portrait to nude pictures as the one you can see if you click here.
 Continue reading "Best Prime Lens for Sony Cameras"

 We've done a lot of weddings over the past four years, but last week was a first for us.
 We got the honor of filming the first wedding at the Willow Brooke Farm wedding venue in Huntsville.
 This was the owner's daughter's wedding and we'll be sharing her video in the future, but for now, I thought I'd focus on this awesome new venue.
 Continue reading "First Wedding at the Willow Brooke Farm Wedding Venue"